Cray-HPE/docs-csm/operations/iuf/workflows/deploy_product.md

     See [Check for latest documentation](../../../update_product_stream/README.md#check-for-latest-documentation).

+1. _deploy-product onexit hook:_ When upgrading CSM, a script named `deploy-product-onexit.sh` runs after all other products have completed their `post-deploy-product` hooks after `deploy-product` stage.
+This hook executes application of networking changes, CoreDNS anti-affinity changes along with the upgrade of the Kubernetes control plane.
+The specific scripts executed as part of this hook are `/srv/cray/scripts/common/apply-networking-manifests.sh`, `/usr/share/doc/csm/upgrade/scripts/k8s/apply-coredns-pod-affinity.sh`, and `/usr/share/doc/csm/upgrade/scripts/k8s/upgrade_control_plane.sh`.

+   > **NOTE** During the Kubernetes control plane upgrade, if Kubernetes audit logging is enabled, local audit log configuration changes will be lost as the audit log configuration will be reset to defaults defined in [Audit Logs](../../security_and_authentication/Audit_Logs.md).

 1. Invoke `iuf run` with activity identifier `${ACTIVITY_NAME}` and use `-r` to execute the [`deploy-product`](../stages/deploy_product.md) stage.
 Perform the upgrade using product content found in `${MEDIA_DIR}`.
    Additional arguments are available to control the behavior of the `deploy-product` stage (for example, `-rv`).
    See the [`deploy-product` stage documentation](../stages/deploy_product.md) for details and adjust the following example if necessary.